-[Corporate Officer compensation] ----→ [Base compensation] ----→ [Bonuses] -----→ [Stock-based compensation]
+[Corporate Officer compensation] -----→ [Base compensation] -----→ [Bonuses] -----→ [Stock-based compensation]

-- Base compensation is a fixed amount by position and paid on a monthly basis. - Bonuses are paid within the range of 0-225% of the base amount of the bonus by position according to the degree of attainment of Company-wide performance objectives and the performance objectives of individual Corporate Officers. - Stock-based compensation is granted within the range of 0-150% of the base number of shares granted by position according to the degree of attainment of Company-wide performance objectives.
+- Base compensation is a fixed amount by position and paid on a monthly basis. - Bonuses are paid within the range of 0-225% of the base amount of the bonus by position according to the degree of attainment of Company-wide performance objectives for financial indicators (hereinafter, "Company-wide performance objectives (financial)") and the performance objectives of individual Corporate Officers. - Stock-based compensation is granted within the range of 0-150% of the base number of shares granted by position according to the degree of attainment of Company-wide performance objectives for non-financial indicators (hereinafter, "Company-wide performance objectives (non-financial)").